-CONSIDER THIS: WHAT BUSINESSES WOULD YOU INCLUDE IN THE WILLIS TOWER?
+CONSIDER: WHAT BUSINESSES WOULD YOU INCLUDE IN THE WILLIS TOWER?
 Ask your students what businesses they would like to see at the Willis Tower.
 Check the businesses in the concourse and lower levels (just around either corner from the Skydeck lobby).

-What's the "city within a city" missing, if anything?
+What is the "city within a city" missing?
 Where should your students' businesses be located?
 Who would their customers be?
 If you're not from Chicago, would those same businesses fit in your hometown?
 Why or why not?

 Ask them to draw their business operations and describe them.
 At your school, you could create a bulletin board with their businesses located on the floors they choose.

-The computer game, Sim Tower, lets them choose businesses for their Tower (see page 33 for details).
+The computer game, Sim Tower, lets them choose businesses for their Tower.